ClementNerma/Rave/docs/books/hybrid.md

 ## Dictionaries in depth

 Let's see the final part about classes: dictionaries.
-As you already, dictionaries in SilverNight are instances of the `Dictionary` class.
+As you already, dictionaries in SilverNight are instances of the `Map` class.
 But how do they really work?
 That's what we will see in this chapter, as well as how to make your own dictionary classes to store key/values (or more) dictionaries with a custom behaviour.

 ### Dictionary classes